 Headquarters: DC-Ward 2

-Where They Operate: DC-Ward 1; DC-Ward 4; DC-Ward 5; DC-Ward 6; DC-Ward 7; DC-Ward 8; MD-Montgomery County; Our work spans Greater Washington, with primary project sites located in:; Edgewood, NE DC; East Capitol Hill, NE DC; Congress Heights, SE DC; Columbia Heights, NW DC; Our teen-authored books have been sold and distributed in 27+ countries around the world.
+Where They Operate: DC-Ward 1; DC-Ward 4; DC-Ward 5; DC-Ward 6; DC-Ward 7; DC-Ward 8; MD-Montgomery County; VA-Arlington County; Our work spans Greater Washington, with primary project sites located in:; Edgewood, NE DC; Congress Heights, SE DC; Columbia Heights, NW DC; Our teen-authored books have been sold and distributed in 27+ countries around the world.

 Age Groups Served: Youth (5-11); Pre-teen/teen (12-17); Young adult (18-24)

-Population(s) Served: Individuals with Disabilities; Individuals who identify as LGBTQ; Low- to Moderate-Income Community Members; Men/Boys; Women/Girls; Students; Immigrants/Refugees
+Population(s) Served: Individuals who identify as LGBTQ; Low- to Moderate-Income Community Members; Men/Boys; Women/Girls; Students; Immigrants/Refugees

 Schools They Work In: Our primary partners in this work are fellow nonprofits serving communities whose voices need to be amplified.
-That current local partner list includes Reach Incorporated, Free Minds Book Club & Writing Workshop, the Latin American Youth Center, Beacon House, and Next Wave Muslim Initiative.
-We also have one-school based partnership at Ballou Senior High School in Southeast DC.
+That current local partner list includes Free Minds Book Club & Writing Workshop, Latin American Youth Center, Beacon House, Reach Incorporated, Next Wave Muslim Initiative, and Generation Hope.
+We also had a school-based partnership at Ballou Senior High School in Southeast DC.

 - Number of Shout Mouse Press Books in circulation: